fortunecookies/overview/README.md

 # Introduction to FortuneCookies
 FortuneCookies is a game of art and luck on Ethereum.
-Each FortuneCookie is a collectible good luck charm.
+Each FortuneCookie is a collectible good luck charm that contains a surprise!
 Players collect and trade FortuneCookies to maximize their GoodFortune, a form of digital luck that exhibits special powers.

 Each FortuneCookies batch is designed in collaboration with a unique artist.
 Everything from the design of the charm and the surprise inside, to the number of FortuneCookies produced and sale mechanism, is part of the artist's intended experience.